thinktecture/boardz-cross-platform-sample/README.md

 * MacOSX and Linux users need to install [Wine](https://wiki.winehq.org/) (for executing the Electron Windows build task)

 ## Building
-The gulp task will build iOS, Windows UWP, Android phone apps as well as desktop apps for Mac OSX, Windows and Linux.
+The gulp tasks will build iOS, Windows UWP, Android apps as well as desktop applications for Mac OSX, Windows and Linux.
 To get it working, please do the following:

 * After cloning the repo: `npm i --no-progress` within the root folder of this repository
 * Run `gulp watch-web` to start a live server, which is best when developing the app